bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/02-Inquirer-Users/README.md

 ## Instructions

-* Initialize your repository and install the `inquirer` dependency.
+* Open the `index.js` file and install the `inquirer` dependency.

-    * Is there another dependency you will need?

 * Prompt your user with the following questions:

     * "What is your name?"

+    * What is your preferred method of communication?"

     * "What languages do you know?"

-    * What is your preferred method of communication?"

-* Then write the user response to a file.
+* Then write the user response to a file using the given callback function.
+    * How can you chain this callback method to the prompt?

 ## Hint(s)

-* You will need to use `JSON.stringify()`.

-* You will need to consult the `inquirer` documentation on how to prompt users for checkboxes and lists.
+* You may need to consult [the `inquirer` documentation](https://www.npmjs.com/package/inquirer) on how to prompt users for lists and checkboxes.

 ## Bonus

-* How would you format your JSON?

 * Can you generate the name of your user file from their input?